 Your Zoom Display name must be your full name — (Optional title) Christian name and surname — We will not be recognizing any Zoom participants who do not display their full names (otherwise there will be loads of Cathys, Elizabeths, Joes, Johns, Davids, etc… and no one will know who is who).

 If you are viewing Zoom as part of a group on a single computer, the Zoom name must be that of the church represented.

 Microphone and Camera Muting

 When you join the Convention both your video camera and microphone will be turned off.
 Please feel free to turn on your camera.
 Do not unmute yourself unless invited to do so by the President of the Convention, or any of the various convention officials — you’ll know who we are!

-We don’t want to be killjoys, but with nearly 200 people taking part this is essential to the order and expediency of the day’s proceedings.
+We don’t want to be killjoys, but with around 100 people taking part online, this is essential to the order and expediency of the day’s proceedings.

-Anyone unmuting themselves without first being asked to do so by the President or another official will be muted without warning or explanation (we apologize in advance, but we will not have time to explain why you’ve been muted.
-Based on the experience gained at the training sessions, we’ll be playing behind the scenes ‘mute the delegate’ whack-a-mole most of the day).
+Anyone unmuting themselves without first being asked to do so by the President or another official will be muted without warning or explanation.
+We apologize in advance, but we will not have time to explain why you’ve been muted.
+We’ll be playing behind the scenes ‘mute the delegate’ whack-a-mole throughout the day.

 After you unmute yourself, please address the President and announce your name and church.

 Just for fun

-From 8 a.m to 9 a.m. please feel free to unmute yourself and say hello to everyone.
-Everyone’s microphones will be muted promptly at 8:55 a.m. when the convention Eucharist and (God Willing) ordination will begin.
+From 8 a.m to 8:50 a.m. please feel free to unmute yourself and say hello to anyone who is there.
+Everyone’s microphones will be muted promptly at 8:50 a.m. when the Convention Eucharist will begin.

 Chat should only be used for official convention business.